FIRSTIsrael/lems/README.md

 ### Environment variables

-Build-time environment variables and secrets are managed through Github.
+Environment variables and secrets are managed through Github.
-Variables are located in the .env.production files.